- The understated importance of high-quality supportive care

 - Tramadol is a weak opioid with a host of side effects (seizures, delirium, serotonin syndrome, hypoglycemia).

-- The efficacy of tramadol is erratic, depending on individual metabolism.2
+- The efficacy of tramadol is erratic, depending on genetic variation and interacting drugs.2

 - Tramadol is sometimes promoted as a “non-opioid” but this isn't true.
 Tramadol is an opioid, it's just a really poor one.

-- The only reason to use tramadol is if the patient is chronically on tramadol as a home medication.
+- The only reason to consider using tramadol is if the patient is chronically on tramadol as a home medication.